sm86/McKinsey-Analytics-Hackathon/README.md

 * Prophet R package
 * Average over more models as it helps in stablizing model during prediction on unseen data.

+### Result
+Leaderboard rank: 48 <br>
+Evaluation metric(RMSE) = 8.035319

-The hackathon is hosted on Analytics Vidya platform on Nov 18-19, 2017.
+This is coded as part of 24 hour hackathon.
+Hosted on Analytics Vidya platform on Nov 17-18, 2017.
 [Link to hackathon](https://datahack.analyticsvidhya.com/contest/mckinsey-analytics-hackathon/)